wso2/product-apim/sample-scenarios/sample2/README.md

 * Let the finance department handle salaries of employees while manufacturing department is responsible to maintain the mobile phone manufacturing stock while operations department handles maintenance work of the organization

-### How this Business Scenario can be achieved Using WSO2 API Manager ?
+### Implement using WSO2 API Manager

-In our API manager we need to create
+We need to create

 * Three different tenants(finance.abc.com, core.abc.com and operations.abc.com) for the three departments with users(John, Tom and Bob respectively) that can create APIs